 Ever since Theodore Roosevelt made Sagamore Hill in Oyster Bay his home in the 1880s, Long Island’s Gold Coast became more than the playground of America’s rich and famous.
 It became presidential.

-Roosevelt, who served out William McKinley’s term and won re-election, was America’s 26th president from 1901-09.
+TR, who served out William McKinley’s term and won re-election, was America’s 26th president from 1901-09.
 He won a Nobel Peace Prize, built the Panama Canal, reined in big business and put conservation efforts into law.

 His memory is still strong thanks to a nuclear-powered aircraft carrier bearing his name, reenactor Jim Foote’s bully presence (pictured) and the Washington Nationals’ fourth-inning Presidents Race.